attilaoroszdev/godoteuconsentparserplugin/README.md

 ##  Public methods exposed to Godot

+- `consentParser.consentStringExists()`: True, if consent check succeeded at least once.
+Useful when consent check fails for any reason.
 - `consentParser.consentIsNeeded()`: Returns `true` for users for whom GDPR applies (i.e. inside the EEA), and `false` in every other case
 - `consentParser.canShowAds()` : returns `true` if you can show at least non-personalised ads, or `false` if you can't show any ads.
 - `consentParser.canShowPersonalizedAds()`: returns `true` if you can show personalised ads, or `false` if you can't show personalised ads.